 Related: Helpful tips for planning a preschool program

-1. Involve kids in daily routine
+1. Involve kids in your daily routine.

 At lunchtime, provide suitable utensils for kids to help with preparation.
 They can stir batter for cookies, spread peanut butter on crackers, or mash bananas for a smoothie.
+They can also set the table with placemats and plastic cups.

 When older kids are doing homework after school, keep paper and pencils on hand for your younger child to keep busy and feel involved.

-2. Optimize one-on-one time
+2. Optimize one-on-one time.

-3. Access community programs
+3. Access community programs.

 Sign up for swimming, art or music lessons.

-Attend play groups, story times or workshops for your child's age group.
+Attend play groups, story times, or workshops for your child’s age group.

 Visit a library or museum or other other public buildings.

-4. Play together
+4. Play together.

 Have a few go-to play options that you can do together.

-• Create a craft box with art supplies.
-Make it accessible for child-led arts&crafts sessions.
+- Create a craft box with art supplies.
+Make it accessible for child-led arts & crafts sessions.

-• Bake cookies or make a meal together.
+- Bake cookies or make a meal together.

-• Plan to spend some playtime outside.
+- Plan to spend some playtime outside.
 Even without playground equipment there are lots of options for outdoor play.

 5. Support independent play